afnandamra/data-structures-and-algorithms/javascript/linked-list/README.md

 2. `includes` method: which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node's value somewhere within the list.
 3. `toString` method: which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
    - `"{ a } -> { b } -> { c } -> NULL"`
+4. `.append(value)` method: which adds a new node with the given value to the end of the list.
+5. `.insertBefore(value, newVal)` method: which add a new node with the given newValue immediately before the first value node.
+6. `.insertAfter(value, newVal)` method: which add a new node with the given newValue immediately after the first value node.

 ## Resources and Collaborators